puddlesdigit/BasicEncryption/README.md

 # BasicEncryption

-This basic encryption program uses a Caser Cipher.
+This basic encryption program uses a Caeser Cipher.